DVA490-474-Project-Course/project-structure/README.md

 - README.md: (the file you are currently viewing) should provide general project overview, contributors, stakeholders, contact information, dependencies and requirements, sponsors, instructions of how to use/install the project.
-- .gitignore: files/directories that should be ignored are build, Makefile.
+- .gitignore: files/directories that should be ignored are build, bin, Makefile, generated.

 ## Naming rules
 - Please favor always using longer name for clarity rather than using unclear